online Course

 After this module, you should be able to:

-• Identify the basic structures and functions of the Gastrointestinal (GI) Tract.
+List the basic structures of the gastrointestinal tract.

-• Recognize both healthy and unhealthy bowel function.
+Recognize signs of healthy and unhealthy bowel function.

 Dehydration